mothur/mothur.github.io/_wiki/greengenes-formatted_databases.md

     [align.seqs](align.seqs).
 The greengenes-based alignment
     is 7,682 columns wide.
-Because of the poor alignment quality in the variable regions we strongly discourage people from using it for their \"real\" analysis.
+Because of the poor alignment quality in the variable regions we strongly discourage people from using it for their "real" analysis.
 A README file is included that describes precisely how the files were created.
 -   [greengenes gold
     alignment](https://www.mothur.org/w/images/2/21/Greengenes.gold.alignment.zip) -